sunshine-cid/rpi-unbird/README.md

 ```
 make username=root starttime=7 endtime=15 sambaenable=e installnumber=2
 ```
-This will create all the files in /home/root, start playing sounds at 7:00am, stop playing sounds at 3:00pm, install Samba and set hostname to root-2
+This will create all the files/folders in /home/root, start playing sounds at 7:00am, stop playing sounds at 3:00pm, install Samba and set hostname to root-2

 How the schedule works:
 ----------